Career Planning Center -- FAQ

 No. The Career Planning Center is NOT a Job Placement Office

 .
-If you are an employer or a person looking for employment, please contact the Fullerton College Workforce Center
+If you are an employer, a person looking for internship information, or employment, please visit the Job Placement webpage

 What is the difference between Job Placement and Career Planning?